Welcome to Williamstown!

 Chartered on August 9, 1781, Williamstown is the second largest municipality in Orange County.
 As of the 2010 census, our population is 3,389 residents.
 Students from pre-kindergarten through 12th-grade attend Williamstown schools.
 Ainsworth State Park, which offers camping, hiking and hunting, is located in town.
 Major thoroughfares include Interstate 89 and Vermont Route 14.
 Follow this link to learn more about the town’s history.

-Follow this link for more information and to download an application.
+Follow this link to download a grievance form.

 March 12, 2019